Bethel Hospital, Norwich: 1724–1948: Public trust, incorporation and expansion

 Mary Chapman died on 8 January 1724; her will dictated that the hospital should become an independent public trust managed by a committee of 7 trustees, and that it would serve those with lunacy of a more recent onset, rather than those with congenital idiocy, and particularly the poor, with the aim of facilitating recovery.
+Thus, the hospital was administered as a public charity from this year onward.
 The first records of administrative organisation of the hospital and medical staff begin at this time.

 For the first decades of the trust, almost half the trustees held high office for the Whig party, and trustees John Hall and William Cockman both previously served as Mayor of Norwich.
 There were around 25 residents in the hospital in 1743; at the time, its inventory included handcuffs, padlocks and two chairs and staples.
 Until 1750, residents numbered between 20 and 30, though increased to almost 50 by 1760, a change which is not reflected in Norwich's population change.
 In 1758, the hospital ordered 3 strait-waistcoats for "disorderly lunatics".
+Records for over 800 of the 1300 patients at the Bethel between 1760 and 1880 suggest that a third were pronounced cured or relieved.
 In 1765, it gained incorporation and its trustees became governors, experiencing a significant surplus of income above costs during this period, though my March 1766 the hospital restricted admissions to those from Norwich, Norfolk and Suffolk due to a lack of vacancies and by the 1780s it began to shrink in size and in income.
 This was possibly due to an increase in charity patients, which constituted half of the resident patients by the 1790s.
 In 1783, the length of stay at the hospital was restricted to 2 years.

 Eight more beds were added in 1791, and patient numbers doubled from 31 in 1793 to 65 in 1806, with non-paying residents dropping to 20% from 40% in that time period.
 It was decided in 1806 to enlarge the hospital to officially admit 40 patients despite its actual patient numbers being already overcrowded at over 60 at the time.
-Over the first half of the 19th century, the average patient stay was 14 years.
+Over the first half of the 19th century, the average patient stay for those who died in the hospital was 14 years.
 By the end of the first century of the trust in 1824, the committee's members were largely being drawn from new manufacturing and banking families including the Gurney family, with more religious connections to Quakers than the Anglicans a century prior.